spencertipping/ni/doc/ni_by_example_4.md

 ```

 ### `X` - sparse-to-dense transformation
 `X` inverts `Y`: it converts a specifically-formatted 3-column stream into a multiple-column stream.
-The specialfication for what the input matrix must look like is described above in the `Y` operator.
+The specification for what the input matrix must look like is described above in the `Y` operator.

 ```bash
 $ ni //license FW Y r10 X